 Paper routes used to be the go-to option for young people with energy and a desire to make some money.
-Opportunities are still available, but they are tougher to find.
-That's because many newspapers have gone to all web formats, while others have hired services that deliver papers quickly by car.
+Opportunities still are available, but they are tougher to find.
+That's because many newspapers have gone to web formats, while others have hired services that deliver papers quickly by car.

-If you can find a local route, and you have the willingness and energy to get out there and deliver in all types of weather, you may have a gold mine on your hands!
-People enjoy receiving a paper from a young person on a bike and are often willing to tip lavishly—especially around the holidays.
+If you can find a local route and you have the willingness and energy to get out there and deliver in all types of weather, you may have a gold mine on your hands.
+People enjoy receiving a paper from a young person on a bike and often are willing to tip lavishly—especially around the holidays.

 If you enjoy outdoor work, there is usually a market for your services.
 There are also year-round opportunities to make money.
-Some options for yard work include raking leaves in the fall, shoveling snow in the winter, yard clean-up and planting in the spring, mowing and weeding in the summer.
-Be sure you negotiate a fair hourly fee for your work, as you'll be working hard.
+Some options for yard work include raking leaves in the fall, shoveling snow in the winter, yard clean-up and planting in the spring, and mowing and weeding in the summer.
+Be sure you negotiate a fair hourly fee for your work as you'll be working hard.

-Pet care can involve anything from taking a dog for a daily walk (and cleaning up after it!) to looking after a goldfish while its owners are away.
-By advertising and getting good references, you can actually become the neighborhood pet-care professional—the person neighbors turn to when they go out of town.
-You will need to be very responsible with homeowners' keys: the first time you forget to lock up the house, you're likely to lose your job.
+Pet care can involve anything from taking a dog for a daily walk and cleaning up after it to looking after a goldfish while its owners are away.
+By advertising and getting good references, you actually can become the neighborhood pet-care professional—the person neighbors turn to when they go out of town.
+You will need to be very responsible with homeowners' keys: The first time you forget to lock up the house, you're likely to lose your job.

-06Junior Camp Counselor
+Junior Camp Counselor

-If you're a kid who has always enjoyed camp, now may be the right time to become a junior counselor (sometimes called a counselor in training).
+If you're a kid who has always enjoyed camp, now may be the right time to become a junior counselor, sometimes called a counselor in training.
 Junior counselors make less money than full-fledged counselors, but they also get more time to just enjoy camp.
 If you do well as a junior counselor, you may find it easy to slip into a senior counselor position when you turn 16.